-St Michael's Mount is connected to the mainland and the small seaside town of Marazion by a cobbled causeway.
-You can catch a ferry (adult/child £2/1) at high tide, but it's worth timing your arrival for low tide so you can walk across on the causeway, just as the monks and pilgrims did centuries ago.
+You can catch the ferry (adult/child £2/1) from nearby Marazion at high tide, but it's worth timing your arrival for low tide so you can walk across the causeway, just as the monks and pilgrims did centuries ago.

-The 513 bus covers the 3 miles between Marazion and Penzance, three times a day.
+The 13/13A bus shuttles between Marazion and Penzance (£2) three times a day.